lonestar62/MoPAutomation/replit.md

 # Overview

-This is a MOP (Method of Procedure) Automation Platform that automates the rendering, classification, and execution of Markdown-based operational procedures using Flask and Ansible.
-The system replaces manual MOP execution with an automated workflow that renders Jinja2 templates, executes Ansible playbooks based on categories, and provides a web interface for management and monitoring.
+This is a MOP (Method of Procedure) Automation Platform that automates the rendering, classification, and execution of Markdown-based operational procedures using a Flask backend, Next.js frontend, and Ansible orchestration.
+The system replaces manual MOP execution with an automated workflow that renders Jinja2 templates, executes Ansible playbooks based on categories, and provides both web interfaces for management and monitoring.

 # User Preferences